rats4m/Projectnew/diary.md

 - Created event structure for representing cybersecurity data.
 - Implemented serialization and deserialization using Serde.

+---

+- Set up real time data ingestion using Tokio and a TCP listener (use of dummy data).

+## Next steps

+- Implement offline ingestion for batch data processing.
+Also figure out how to switch from the use of dummy data with real-time.

+---

 ## 22nd October 2024

 - Have decided that I do not wish to use python within my project due to lack of complexity.